LACMIP/emu/docs/_documentation/cataloging.md

 ## To catalog or edit?

 There are two possible cataloging scenarios, and looking at the ID tag will tell you which.
 If the specimen needs a catalog number, only a locality number will be present (e.g., "LACMIP 2533."); the lot number will be blank.
-In this case, proceed with ["creating a new catalog record"]({{ site.baseurl }}/documentation/cataloging/#creating-a-new-catalog-record).
+In this case, proceed with ["creating a new catalog record"]({{ site.baseurl }}/documentation/cataloging/#creating-a-new-catalogue-record).

 Less commonly, if the specimen was previously cataloged and the existing record needs updating, the ID tag will already include both a locality and lot number (e.g. "LACMIP 2533.1").
-If this is the case, you will follow the instructions for ["Editing a Catalogue Record"]({{ site.baseurl }}/documentation/cataloging/#editing-a-catalogue-record).
+If this is the case, you will follow the instructions for ["editing a catalogue record"]({{ site.baseurl }}/documentation/cataloging/#editing-a-catalogue-record).
 Consult the Collections Manager the first time you think you've encountered this scenario.

 ## Taxonomy 101
 If you are new to taxonomy and binomial nomenclature, please watch the following video and review [this article](https://www.digitalatlasofancientlife.org/learn/systematics/taxonomy/) to familiarize yourself with these concepts before proceeding.